Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

 \subsection{AGN across wavelengths}

-The subject of AGNs has grown enormously over recent three decades of intense investigation.
-Now it is an arena of too vast and interconnected observational and theoretical research to be covered in a single review or a book.
+The subject of AGN has grown enormously over recent three decades of intense investigation.
+Nowadays, it is an arena of a far too vast and interconnected observational and theoretical research to be covered in a single review.
 Even if we concentrate our attention on a restricted volume of the inner regions near SMBH, we have to omit many topics, including those ones that are of immense importance.
 We will attempt to formulate a compromise and provide a very limited introductory overview supplemented by several less-discussed aspects of current interest.

-Active galaxies differ from normal galaxies, such as our Milky Way, by significantly broader wavelength range of their electromagnetic spectrum, which can extend over the entire observable interval from radio wavelengths, through infrared, optical, UV, X-ray, up to gamma-ray wavelengths.
+Active galaxies differ from normal, inactive galaxies, such as our Milky Way, by significantly broader wavelength range of their electromagnetic spectrum, which can extend over the entire observable interval from radio wavelengths, through infrared, optical, UV, X-ray, up to gamma-ray wavelengths.
 Each wavelength puts a different piece into the mosaic.
-An example of an AGN is a quasar 3C273, whose image in optical and radio is shown in Fig.~\ref{3C273}.
+An example of an AGN is quasar 3C 273, whose image in optical and radio is shown in Fig.~\ref{3C273}.
 While the optical image reveals bright emission from a point-like source (nucleus of the galaxy), the radio image reveals two spatially separated knots of the relativistic jet.
+However, the jet as a thin faint line can also be identified in the optical image, which is due to the broad-band synchrotron emission that can also extend from the radio to the optical domain.
 Multi-frequency observations are therefore necessary to fully understand the AGN structure and physics.